Early warning, early action

 The IFRC has pioneered and improved our forecast-based financing approach since 2014.
 Visit our dedicated website on forecast-based financing for more information and resources.

-And in 2018 we launched Forecast-based Action by the Disaster Relief Emergency Fund—our dedicated funding mechanism that helps National Societies take early action before disasters strike.
+And in 2018 we launched Forecast-based Action by the Disaster Response Emergency Fund—our dedicated funding mechanism that helps National Societies take early action before disasters strike.

 Risk-informed Early Action Partnership

 Hosted by the IFRC, the Risk-informed Early Action Partnership (REAP) aims to make one billion people safer from disasters by 2025 by:

 - Increasing funding for early action

 - Improving the ability of local responders to take early action

 Our WhatNow service enables National Societies to adapt our Public Awareness and Public Education (PAPE) for disaster risk reduction key messages to their local risks, languages and contexts.

 They can then upload them to a global portal to enable partners—such as Google or regional, national and local media companies—to broadcast them alongside hazard alerts.